katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_rax.rst

 Now for the fun parts.

 The 'rax' module provides the ability to provision instances within Rackspace Cloud.
-Typically the provisioning task will be performed from your Ansible control server (in our example, localhost) against the Rackspace cloud API.
+Typically the provisioning task will be performed from your Assible control server (in our example, localhost) against the Rackspace cloud API.
 This is done for several reasons:

     - Avoiding installing the pyrax library on remote nodes
     - No need to encrypt and distribute credentials to remote nodes